 Integrating education theory and practice and encouraging critical reflection on approaches to learning and teaching is key to the Sussex approach.
 Excellent teachers from partnership schools are seconded to the tutor team and contribute additional currency to teaching and trainee support.

 You will attend a full-time three week induction course on our campus during September to prepare you for starting your school placement.

 Thereafter our full-time candidates spend Monday to Thursday each week training in one of our partnership schools and attending the University Campus on Fridays for lectures, workshops and seminars with our team of experienced subject tutors.
-Part-time candidates also attend the university on Fridays and train for two days a week in school in year 1 and three days in year 2.
+Part-time candidates also attend the university on Fridays and train for two days a week in school.

 Our Full-time Course